Denton Personal Injury Lawyer

 In many situations involving intentional harm, the alleged act is also a crime under Texas law.
 In situations like these, the local prosecutor and police may work to file criminal charges against the defendant.

 While the injured person may be called as a witness in these trials, the court is powerless to order the defendant to compensate the injured person.
-Even if the defendant is found guilty of all criminal charges, the injured person must pursue their own civil lawsuit to collect damages.
+Even if the defendant is found guilty of all criminal charges, the injured person must pursue their own civil lawsuit to collect damages with help from a skilled accident attorney.

 The two cases intersect in one important way.
 Due to a concept of law known as res judicata, a court will not consider the question of whether an alleged fact happened more than once.
 For example, if a defendant is found guilty after a criminal trial of drunk driving that caused an injury, that defendant cannot argue in a civil trial that they were not drunk at the time of the accident.

 Contrary to what many people may believe, most cases alleging personal injury do not need to go to court.
-Many claims end in a settlement, especially when the law is properly applied to the facts by knowledgeable personal injury attorneys.
+Many claims end in a settlement, especially when the law is properly applied to the facts by knowledgeable personal injury attorneys in Denton, TX.